AAx13/holbertonschool-sysadmin_devops/0x02-shell_redirections/README.md

 * The file `iacta` will be in the working directory
 * You're not allowed to use `sed`.
 * [6-third_line](../0x02-shell_redirections/6-third_line)
+Note: The output will differ, depending on the content of the file `iacta`.

 ***